 - A bachelor's degree in a social science, biomedical science or a closely-related field is preferred, but other majors will be considered.

 Applications are accepted on a rolling basis until classes are full.
-You can submit GRE scores up to three months after your initial application.
-Apply using the centralized application service SOPHAS.org.
+No GRE is required.
+Applications are reviewed holistically and are accepted on a rolling basis until classes are full.
+Apply using the centralized application service SOPHAS.org

 All applicants are considered using a holistic application review process, including in-person or phone interviews with faculty members in their intended concentration areas.